wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/trunk/readme.txt

 === WP Easy Paypal Payment Accept ===
 Contributors: Ruhul Amin, Tips and Tricks HQ
 Donate link: http://www.tipsandtricks-hq.com
-Tags: Paypal payment, Accept payment for services or product, PayPal donation, wordpress paypal, paypal for wordpress, paypal plugin for wordpress, paypal integration, paypal, buy now, payment
-Requires at least: 3.0
+Tags: Paypal payment, Accept payment for services or product, PayPal donation, wordpress paypal, paypal for wordpress, paypal plugin for wordpress, paypal integration, paypal, buy now, payment, currency, Requires at least: 3.0
 Tested up to: 3.8.1
-Stable tag: 3.6
+Stable tag: 3.7
 License: GPLv2 or later

 Easy to use Wordpress plugin to accept paypal payment for a service or product or donation in one click